-You may be offered gifts from prohibited sources or because of your official position, including meals and events that include food.
-Whether you may accept the gift or attend the event depends on whether the gift falls into one of the exceptions, including those described above.
+Contractors and others with DOE-related interests may offer gifts, including meals, or host events that include food.
+Whether you may accept or attend depends on whether the gift falls into one of the exceptions, including those described above.
+You may also pay the full value of the gift.

 If you are invited to an event you believe may qualify as a widely attended gathering, contact an ethics counselor before accepting the invitation.

-You may also pay the full market value of the gift.
-If you choose to pay for a gift, you must personally pay the donor its market value.
+If you choose to pay for a gift, you must pay the donor its market value.
 The market value for a ticketed event, such as a sporting event, is the price on the face of the ticket.
+However, even when you pay the face-value questions concerning loss of impartiality may still exist.
 For an event without tickets, such as a dinner or reception, the market value is the per person cost of food, beverages, and entertainment.
-However, even when you pay the full face-value, questions concerning loss of impartiality may still exist.
-Additionally, you may not accept a gift by paying the amount that exceeds the \$20 limit.
+You may not accept a gift by paying the amount that exceeds the \$20 limit.